Silver: Rights Aware

 During the visit

 Make sure you have identified a school member of staff to attend all sessions, ideally this will be your RRSA coordinator.
+They will need to be visible on screen.

-The visit will probably last between one and a half and two and a half hours.
+The visit will last approximately two hours.

-During the accreditation, the assessor(s) will have conversations with:
+During the accreditation, the assessor will have conversations with:

 • The headteacher and RRSA coordinator and senior leaders to discuss their role in achieving the three RRSA Strands